BerghzG/My-Portfolio/README.md

   This is a Discord bot made with Python that plays a points game.
 The player adds points by summoning the bot using the "!pontos" command.

 3. <a href="https://github.com/BerghzG/My-Portfolio/tree/main/PySimpleGui%20Login">Login with PySimpleGUI </a>
    This is a simple user login and registration system developed in Python with the PySimpleGUI library.
-The system allows users to log in with a previously registered username and password, in addition to offering the option to save the login and register new users in the system.
-Additionally, the system has a button to show the list of registered users.
+The system allows users to log in with a previously registered username and password, in addition to offering the option to save the login, register new users in the system and the system has a button to show the list of registered users.
 This project serves as a basic example of implementing authentication and storing user information in Python.

 4.